← All Hyundai Models

 Hyundai Ioniq 6 - Consumption, Range & Charging Costs

 The Hyundai Ioniq 6 is an electric vehicle with an official EPA range of up to 361 miles.
-Be the first to log charging sessions for this Hyundai Ioniq 6!
+First measurements available: 3.9 mi/kWh from 4 trips with consumption data.

 Charging Costs in Daily Use